devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

 🔑 **Key points**

-- Deploy JWT Pizza using a continuous integration pipeline
+- Deploy the JWT Pizza frontend using a continuous integration pipeline and GitHub Pages

 [🎥 Video overview](https://youtu.be/MID8dL4gppE)